10-3-pursuit/lab-react-lifecycle-networking/README.md

 ];
 ```

-Each pet has an `employeeId` key which matches one employee's id.
+Each pet has an `employeeId` key which matches one employee's `id`.
 This represents which staff member is overseeing the pet.

 Alternaitively, you can specifically look for pets with an ID that matches an employee.
 For example, take a look at the following path and response.